sryu1/gestureRecognition/Documentation.md

 ## Hardware

-This project requires a webcam.
+This project requires a webcam for live testing.

 ## Running the Program